mlstiburek/Computer-code-realized-heritability/README.md

-# genetics-heritability
-Computer code: Estimating realized heritability in panmictic populations
+# Computer code: Estimating realized heritability
 This coding was written by Milan Lstibůrek, Czech University of Life Sciences in Prague, to calculate the narrow-sense heritability using a novel approach presented in:

 Lstibůrek M., Bittner V., Hodge G.R., Picek J., & Mackay T.F.C.
 (2018).
 Estimating Realized Heritability in Panmictic Populations.
 Genetics 208(1): 89-95.